-▶ C-SPEED = 1 to 10 (default : 10)
+C-SPEED = 1 to 10 (default : 7)

 The speed of the shuttle can be changed by a value between 1 (slow) and 10 (fast).
-The default setting (10) is the optimum speed.
+The default setting (7) is the optimum speed.
+If you increase the speed of the shuttle, the quality will be influenced and the risk of artefacts will increase.
 Decreasing the speed will not provide better quality and will only limit your production capacity.

-\rightarrow F-SPEED = 1 to 5 (default : 1)
+F-SPEED = 1 to 5 (default : 1)